Human viruses in water: Major outbreaks

 Water virology was born after a large hepatitis outbreak transmitted through water was confirmed in New Delhi between December 1955 and January 1956.

 Viruses can cause massive human mortality.
-The smallpox virus killed an estimated 10 to 15 million human beings per year until 1967.
+The smallpox virus killed an estimated 10 to 15 million people per year until 1967.
 Smallpox was finally eliminated in 1977 by extinction of the virus through vaccination, and the impact of viruses such as influenza, poliomyelitis and measles are mainly controlled by vaccination.

 Despite advances in vaccination and prevention of viral diseases, it is estimated that in the 1980s a child died approximately every six seconds from diarrhea confirmed by WHO.
 Many cases of hepatitis A and/or E, both of which are enteric viruses, are typically transmitted by food and water.
 Extreme examples include the outbreak of 300,000 cases of hepatitis A and 25,000 cases of gastroenteritis in 1988 in Shanghai caused by shellfish harvested from a sewage polluted estuary.
 In 1991, an outbreak of 79,000 cases of hepatitis E in Kanpur was ascribed to drinking polluted water.

 A more recent outbreak of Hepatitis E in South Sudan killed 88 people.
 Medecins Sans Frontieres (MSF) said it had treated almost 4,000 patients since the outbreak was identified in South Sudan in July 2012.
 In this outbreak, Hepatitis E, which causes liver infections, and was thought to be spread by drinking water contaminated with feces.
 Even more recently In 2014, another Hepatitis E outbreak occurred in south Sudan refugee camp situated in Ethiopia.
-The outbreak, which began in April of 2014 and ended in January of 2015, claimed a total of twenty-one lives.
+The outbreak, which began in April 2014 and ended in January 2015, claimed a total of twenty-one lives.

 Sewage contaminated water contains many viruses, over one hundred species are reported and can lead to diseases that affect human beings.
 For example, hepatitis, gastroenteritis, meningitis, fever, rash, and conjunctivitis can all be spread through contaminated water.
 More viruses are being discovered in water because of new detection and characterization methods, although only some of these viruses are human pathogens.